rethink-studios/comfyui-model-linker-desktop/README.md

 ﻿# ComfyUI Model Linker - Desktop Edition

+**Version 2.1.0** | December 16, 2025

-A ComfyUI Desktop-compatible fork that automatically detects missing models in workflows and helps you relink them with fuzzy matching.
+A ComfyUI Desktop-compatible fork that automatically detects missing models in workflows and helps you relink them with intelligent fuzzy matching.

 **Based on the work of:**
 1. **[@kianxyzw](https://github.com/kianxyzw)** - [Original Model Linker](https://github.com/kianxyzw/comfyui-model-linker) ⭐